Train Boarding Process

-How do I know the gate/track of my train?
+How do I know my boarding gate information?

 What about at unstaffed stations?

 Be sure to look for signs and kiosks that give instructions for what to expect and where to board at unstaffed stations.
-Check Train Status on Amtrak.com, the Amtrak Mobile Applications or by calling 1-800-USA-RAIL.
+Check Train Status on Amtrak.com and the Amtrak app before arriving at your station.